The Modern Marketing Portfolio: 4 Strategies and Examples

 The Static Portfolio?
 Dead.
 Stand Out with Modern Best Practices.

-The portfolio problem plaguing content marketers: Static showcases highlight creative output but ignore ROI metrics that prove strategic value.
+Here's the portfolio problem plaguing content marketers: Static showcases highlight creative output but ignore ROI metrics that prove strategic value.
 A well-known study by TheLadders found that recruiters often take as little as 6-8 seconds to decide if a resume is worth a deeper look.
 It's a tough reality, but you have very little time to get a recruiter's attention—make them count.

 • Static portfolio: A PDF of an email marketing campaign you designed